gmuinos/gmuinos.github.io/recipes/orangeChicken/index.md

 ## Steps

-Cut chicken breasts into a large bite-sized dice.
+#### Marinating the chicken

-In a bowl, whisk together soy, mirin, corn starch, and baking soda.
-Add chicken chunks and stir to coat.
-Marinate for 20 minutes.
+- In a bowl, whisk together the *marinade* ingredients.

-Into a 2nd bowl, whisk together 400g ap flour, salt, baking soda and corn starch.
-In a 3rd bowl, add about ¼ of the dry breading mixture.
-To that small portion of dry breader, whisk in water, a little at a time, until you’re left with a loose pancake batter texture.

-Back in bowl 2 (with dry breading only), add about 1/4c of the wet breading slurry you just made.
-Mix and crumble the wet into the dry, creating a dry crumbly texture.
+- Cut chicken breasts.
+- Add chicken chunks to marinade.
+- Marinate for 20 minutes.

+####
+- In a bowl, add from the breading ingredients:
+  - flour, salt, baking soda, corn starch
+- Mix
+- In a third bowl, add around ¼ of this dry mixture
+- In the third bowl add water until loose pancake consistency.
+- Take a few spoons of the batter into the dry bowl (the third into the second)
+- Mix and crumble
+-

 Grab a 4th bowl and fill it with about 3 cups of AP flour.
 Add marinated chicken pieces.
 Mix to coat well on all sides.